 The most likely cause of a winking headlight is a loose connector on the rear of the lamp unit.
-The loose connector causes an interruption in the flow of voltage which causes the bulb to dim or go out altogether.
+The loose connector causes an interruption in the flow of voltage which causes the bulb to be dim or go out altogether.
 As you might imagine, a bump in the road may cause the connection to come loose; engines create a ton of vibration, often causing connectors to come loose.

 If your system is a regular 12-volt incandescent lighting system, turn the lights on and try the wiggle test.
 This involves wiggling the wiring at the rear of the lamp and seeing if the light comes on steady.

 A loose connector simply needs to be firmly pushed home, but it is possible the internal pins are loose, also.

-Do not attempt the wiggle test when diagnosing the HID system, instead of shutting off the ignition and lights and remove the battery negative cable.
+Do not attempt the wiggle test when diagnosing the HID system instead of shutting off the ignition and lights and removing the battery negative cable.
 Remove the bulb connector, the igniter connector, and the ballast connector.
 Check for loose or damaged pins inside the connectors.

 If the internal block connector pins are loose, tighten them using a small flat screwdriver by closing the shoulders of the pin.

 2 Damaged Connection

 To diagnose, remove the connector; this often reveals burnt or melted plastic connectors and damaged pins.
 This occurs because of high resistance at the block connector.
 High resistance turns to heat, and the root cause is usually a neglected loose connector.
 The bad contact of a loose or corroded connector promotes arcing.

 The damaged connector will need to be replaced.
 A proper bulb block connector will need to be fitted together with soldered connections.
 Fitting individual spade connectors to the lamp will cause endless trouble with incorrect fitting and future loose wiring.